honusz/Tonalite/README.md

 # Tonalite

+Tonalite is a mobile lighting controller written in Python and JavaScript using SocketIO.

 ## Required Features

 - Save/load show
 - Record and playback cues
 - Change cue time
+- Mobile responsive

 ## Wanted Features